 Mistake #1 Looking at homes before getting pre-approved by a lender

 Until meeting with a qualified loan officer, it's impossible to know exactly how much a bank is willing to loan you for a home purchase.
 Lenders essentially use five criteria in determining their willingness to fund your mortgage.

 - The value of the property you want to buy

 A pre-approval letter from the lender will establish a price range to aid in your home search.
 It also can be used as a valuable negotiating tool once you make an offer on a home.
 If you'd like a recommendation on a fantastic lender, feel free to browse our lending resources.

 Mistake #2 Selecting your lender based solely on a interest low rate

 The lowest rates in town are not necessarily the best “deal” for you.
-Lenders sometimes offer attractive rates to attract applicants from their pool of current borrowers.
+Lenders sometimes offer enticing rates to attract applicants from their pool of current borrowers.
 Their hope is to keep these applicants and then switch them to a program with different terms and rates.
 Rarely do these situations save the borrower money.